by Geoff Burch

 (Below) A fine shot from Mike Morant's Collection of USA Class 30064 at Guildford working a leg of an RCTS special.
 Fireman Len Boxall has just replenished the tanks before they depart to Christ's Hospital via the Baynards-Horsham line.
 The locomotive had just worked the train from Woking where S15 Class 30839 had worked the first leg of the tour from Waterloo via Brentford, Ascot, Bagshot and Sturt Lane Junction East Curve; a 2-BIL 2117 waits in the Up Cobham platform 3 to work a slow passenger service to Waterloo via Woking.
 The next photo (below) shows the USA Class 30064 about to finish the first leg of the 'Midhurst Belle' Rail Tour at Christ's Hospital station on Sunday 18th October 1964.
 The group of railmen from left to right are: Driver Pat Warner, Traction Inspector Arthur Jupp, the Station Master and fireman Len Boxall.
 Mike Morant's knowledge of all things Southern is well known, and it was a sad day for SR enthusiasts when Mike's 'Old Pics Brought to the Fore' was lost following closure of Fotopic.
-However Mike continues to provide a valuable resource on the 'Southern E-Group' website amongst others.
-Click here for link.
+However Mike continues to provide a valuable resource on the 'Southern E-Group' website here amongst others.

 (Above) A view of the Meon Valley line at Butts Junction as it veered off towards Faringdon, Tisted, Privett, West Meon, Droxford, Wickham, Knowle Halt and Fareham.
 The Line had one crucial role to play in the D-Day operations.
 On Thursday, June 2, 1944, Winston Churchill, U.S. General Dwight D. Eisenhower, the Prime Ministers of Canada and South Africa, William Lyon Mackenzie King and Jan Smuts and other Allied Leaders met in a special train at Droxford Station (the train was actually the Royal Train from the London, Midland & Scottish Railway).
 The station possessed the longest siding in southern England (outside the railway works at Eastleigh) and was close to a deep cutting.
 If threatened by an air raid the train could be pushed into the relative safety of the cutting.
 During this meeting, final decisions regarding the planning of Operation Overlord were made.